exasol/metabase-driver/doc/user_guide/user_guide.md

 To use the Exasol driver for Metabase please first follow the [Metabase installation guide](https://www.metabase.com/docs/latest/operations-guide/installing-metabase.html) to download and install Metabase.

-We assume that you installed Metabase at `$METABASE_DIR`.

 ## Installing the Driver

+We assume that you installed the Metabase JAR file `metabase.jar` to directory `$METABASE_DIR`.
+Plugins are then located in the same directory under `./plugins`: `$METABASE_DIR/plugins`.

+Also see the [Metabase documentation](https://www.metabase.com/docs/latest/developers-guide-drivers.html#how-to-use-a-community-built-driver) about installing community plugins.

+To install the Exasol driver follow these steps:

 1. Download the latest Exasol JDBC driver for your operating system from the [Exasol download page](https://www.exasol.com/portal/display/DOWNLOAD/).
 2. Copy the Exasol JDBC driver `exajdbc.jar` to `$METABASE_DIR/plugins`.
 3. Download the latest Exasol Metabase driver from the [GitHub release page](https://github.com/exasol/metabase-driver/releases).
-4. Copy the Exasol Metabase driver `exasol.metabase-driver.jar` to `$METABASE_DIR/plugins`.
+4. Copy the Exasol Metabase driver `exasol.metabase-driver_<version>.jar` to `$METABASE_DIR/plugins`.
-5. Restart Metabase.
+5. Restart the Metabase server.

+### Upgrading the Driver

+To upgrade the Exasol driver or the Exasol JDBC driver, follow these steps:

+1. Delete the old JAR file(s) from `$METABASE_DIR/plugins`
+2. Copy the new JAR file(s) to `$METABASE_DIR/plugins`
+3. Restart the Metabase server.

 ## Connect to Exasol